anauwal/deep-shield/Readme.md

 7. Monitor the DeepShield dashboard and logs to assess its performance.

+## Real-Time Monitoring Dashboard

+DeepShield now features a real-time monitoring dashboard with interactive charts.
+This dashboard allows you to visualize and track various metrics, including blocked IP addresses and total prevented attacks.
+Access the dashboard by visiting `http://localhost:5000/dashboard` in your browser after running the app.

 ## Contribute

 Contributions to DeepShield are welcome!
 Whether you're a developer, security enthusiast, or machine learning expert, your expertise can help make web applications more secure.